 If Convicted of a Crime

 You can lose your job, your license, your gun rights, your reputation, your marriage, your ability to rent… and your sanity – getting arrested, going to jail and being accused in court are some of the worst things that can happen to anyone.
 The stress, anxiety, illness and turmoil it causes in your life and your relative’s lives is enormous.
 Carl Haggard can help

 If You’re a Repeat Offender or Have a Long Record

 And are guilty of this latest charge, you may be depressed at having fallen back into old habits and facing time again.
 If you’re a repeat offender, accused but are not guilty of this latest charge, the anguish is greater, as you fear your past will follow you the rest of your life and that you will get convicted based on your priors.
 Expert criminal defense attorney Carl Haggard has helped many repeat offenders

 Confidentiality: We Don’t Judge – We Defend

-Once you’ve retained Carl Haggard, everything say is protected by Attorney-Client Privilege, which Carl takes very seriously.
+Once you’ve retained Carl Haggard, everything said is protected by Attorney-Client Privilege, which Carl takes very seriously.
 Knowing that you have full confidentiality, there is no need to lie or conceal facts.
 We don’t judge – we defend.
 We need the truth for an honest evaluation and to provide you the strongest legal defense possible.
 Also, we will not talk to any relative about your case without your permission

 When criminal defense attorney Carl Haggard walks into the courtroom on your behalf, his sterling reputation precedes him.
 Carl’s reputation is the foundation for his legal defense against charges of sex crimes, drug possession, DWI, theft, robbery, assault with a deadly weapon, fraud or forgery, domestic violence … all misdemeanor charges, felony charges, as well as federal criminal offenses.